gaballison/library-referring-urls/README.md

 # Library Referring URLs

 This is a simple site template to help libraries set up a referring URL system to enable remote access to the library's online resources.
-It uses regular expressions for barcode matching to authentication.
+It uses regular expressions for barcode matching to authenticate patrons.
 It's built using PHP, jQuery, and Bootstrap.

 # Customizing the code